A little more about me

 I was born in Brazil to American missionary parents.
 Being raised in a foreign country, albeit with a strong American community around me, helped make me the person I am today.
 For me growing up, “home” meant the United States where my grandparents, aunts and uncles and cousins lived.
 Yet I discovered, whenever we came “home” for furloughs, I missed the place where my day-to-day life played out.
 Where my school was, where my friends were.
 Where my “adopted” aunts and uncles played a much bigger role in my life than my biological grandparents.
 I was often asked, on both sides of the ocean, where I felt more at home, Brazil or the US.
 My answer, to be honest, varied depending on my mood and who I was missing at that particular moment.
 As an adult I’ve come to realize my Home is not of this world.
 The Home I long for is a place I’ve not yet been.

 I have a degree in Bible and elementary education from the Washington Bible College.
-Unfortunately, that institution has gone the way of many small Christian colleges in the US, and had to shut its doors a few years ago.
+Unfortunately, that institution has gone the way of many small Christian colleges in the US, and had to shut its doors some years back.

 I’ve been married since 1990 to Serge, the love of my life and my best friend.
-We have two beautiful daughters who are a source of great joy and happiness to us.
-In September we also gained a wonderful son when our oldest daughter got married.
+We have two beautiful daughters who are a source of great joy and happiness to us, and a son-in-law who is more like a son.
+Of course, one of the greatest joys of family is our grandson, who will be three this year.

-I was a school teacher for twelve years, two shortly after I graduated from college and ten more recently, from 2008 to 2018.
-In between those, I homeschooled my girls while we were missionaries in Brazil.
+I was a school teacher for twelve years, as well as homeschooling my girls while my husband and I were missionaries in Brazil.
 My teaching credits include fourth grade, sixth grade, middle and high school English, middle and high school history and geography, and high school drama.
 No, I did not teach high schoolers to be dramatic.
 They were already pros at that. 🙂

 As a crafter